projectpythia-mystmd/wavelet-cookbook/README.md

 This cookbook is broken into two main sections:

-- Foundations
+- Introduction
-- Example Workflows
+- Example Geoscience Workflows

-### Foundations
+### Introduction

-_"Wavelet Basics"_ covers the motivation and background for wavelet analysis by reviewing time-series data and the strengths and weaknesses of other signal analysis tools like Fourier Transform
+- _"Wavelet Basics"_: Understand the motivation and background for wavelet analysis by reviewing time-series data and the strengths and weaknesses of other signal analysis tools like Fourier Transform

-### Example Workflows

 - _"PyWavelets and Jingle Bells"_: Learn how to use `PyWavelets`, a Python implementation of wavelet analysis, to determine the order of notes in a simple musical piece
 - _"Spy Keypad"_: Learn how to use wavelets to undercover the frequency and order of notes in an unknown piece of audio data

+### Geoscience Workflows

-- _"Atmospheric Data: Nino 3 SST Index"_: Learn how to apply wavelets to real atmospheric and oceanic data to generate a power wavelet scalogram, similiar to the 1999 paper ["A Practical Guide to Wavelet Analysis"](https://psl.noaa.gov/people/gilbert.p.compo/Torrence_compo1998.pdf) by Torrence and Compo in Python
+- _"Atmospheric Data: Nino 3 SST Index"_: Learn how to apply wavelets to real atmospheric and oceanic data to generate a power wavelet scalogram, similar to the 1999 paper ["A Practical Guide to Wavelet Analysis"](https://psl.noaa.gov/people/gilbert.p.compo/Torrence_compo1998.pdf) by Torrence and Compo in Python

 ## Running the Notebooks